Samuel-Laznicka/NOT-hobby-market/README.md

 ## Usage

-Once the application is running, you can access it in a web browser at `http://not-hobby-market.test/`.
+Once the application runs, you can access it in a web browser at `http://not-hobby-market.test/`.

-Translated with DeepL.com (free version)
+You can also log in as the site's ADMIN, who can additionally create, delete, and edit products on sale.
+Login e-mail: `user.admin@admin.cz`
+Login password: `ADMINpasswordADMIN`